 Around the back of the Beam sits a port that no other Sonos product has ever featured: HDMI.
 But it’s not part of a pass-through system that you see on most other soundbars; Sonos’s only interest in HDMI is what it lets the Beam do with voice commands.
-Using a feature of the HDMI standard called ARC, the Beam can translate a spoken command, like “Alexa, turn on living room TV,” into an HDMI-CEC (Consumer Electronics Control) signal that actually turns on your TV.
+Using a feature of the HDMI standard called ARC, the Beam can translate a spoken command like “Alexa, turn on living room TV” into an HDMI-CEC (Consumer Electronics Control) signal that actually turns on your TV.
 For this and other functions like volume control to work, your TV needs to support HDMI ARC and have an available ARC-compatible HDMI port so you can connect it to the Beam.
 Virtually all newer TVs do.
-For older TVs, an optical adapter is included so you can connect to the HDMI port for digital sound, but those TV voice controls won’t work this way.
+For older TVs, an optical adapter is included so you can connect to the HDMI port for digital sound, but those TV voice controls won’t work with this method.

 If you have a regular Amazon Fire TV, you can use Alexa through the Beam to launch shows and apps, too.
 That kind of content control, however, is much more limited through the Beam than it is through the Amazon Fire TV Cube, which includes IR blasters to control game consoles, Blu-ray players, and other components.

 Of course, voice control is nothing new in the home theater realm.
 Apple, Roku, TiVo, and Amazon have all offered this ability in past devices, and several TV brands do too, but they all require you have their remotes in your hand in order to use it.
-We need voice control when our hands are occupied, or the remote is inaccessible, otherwise, it’s a lot less useful than it could be.
+We need voice control when our hands are occupied, or the remote is inaccessible, otherwise it’s a lot less useful than it could be.

 You can talk to the Beam from anywhere in the room, and you don’t need a physical remote to trigger it.
-During our testing, the Beam had no problem catching hearing us say, “Alexa,” even if music or movies were blaring.
+During our testing, the Beam had no problem hearing us say, “Alexa,” even if music or movies were blaring.
 The Beam also supports follow-up mode for back-to-back requests.
-For example, we were able to ask, “Alexa, what’s the weather like?” immediately followed by, “What about tomorrow?”
+For example, we were able to ask, “Alexa, what’s the weather like?” immediately followed by “What about tomorrow?”

 The fact that the Beam has new competition from the Fire TV Cube – unveiled just a day after the Beam – only increases the likelihood that both of these devices will continue to improve with updates over time.
-For now, though, Fire TV Cube has device control locked down, while the Beam has Alexa compatibility and AirPlay 2 support right out of the box and will add Google Assistant later this year.
+For now, though, the Fire TV Cube has device control locked down, while the Beam has Alexa compatibility and AirPlay 2 support right out of the box and will add Google Assistant later this year.

 Sounds like a Sonos

 Compared to the PlayBar and the PlayBase, the Sonos Beam holds up remarkably well.
-Just like every other Sonos speaker, the Beam pulls off the magic act of being able to produce way more room-filling sound than its tiny dimensions would normally suggest.
+Just like every other Sonos speaker, the Beam pulls off the magic act of being able to produce way more room-filling sound than its tiny dimensions would suggest.